Salesforce Design System

 3 Months

-The previous design system did not provide the most recent components being used on the website, which caused confusion and errors for the design team.
+The previous design system did not provide the most recent components being used on the website, causing confusion and errors for the design team.

-To ensure this did not happen again, the new Salesforce Customer Success design system was revised to reduce confusion and maximize efficiency.
+To ensure that there wouldn't be problems in the future, the new Salesforce Customer Success design system was revised to reduce confusion and maximize efficiency.

 To ensure we were creating the latest and greatest components in our new design system, I screen-captured every existing page type into Figma.
 This included multiple screen-captures of the different types of page styles if a user was logged-out, logged-in, or a signature/premier member and the entire user flow of registering for an event.